Jetfire

-Jetfire is the name of several fictional characters from the Transformers franchise.
-He is almost always depicted as an Autobot with flight capabilities and a jet or Space Shuttle as an alternate mode.
+Jetfire, also called Skyfire, is a fictional character from the Transformers franchise.
+He is an Autobot with flight capabilities and a jet as an alternate mode.
 In some continuities, he is a former Decepticon.
+His original toy design was a repackaged version of the VF-1 Valkyrie mech from the Macross anime franchise, which has resulted in legal controversy and litigation surrounding him.